 49ers' Charles Omenihu arrested on domestic violence allegation in San Jose

-49ers' Omenihu arrested after domestic violence allegation originally appeared on NBC Sports Bayarea
+49ers' Omenihu arrested after domestic violence allegation originally appeared on NBC Sports Philadelphia

 Charles Omenihu, a defensive lineman for the 49ers, was arrested Monday on suspicion of domestic violence, San Jose police said Tuesday.